theHsEdition/PatrickHanus.com/_projects/resource.md

 Am I going to use a Wordpress theme or build my own?

--Plugins allow you to control what post categories are and the properties you use for each one.
+- Plugins allow you to control what post categories are and the properties you use for each one.
--Some themes include the plugins, while others don’t.
+- Some themes include the plugins, while others don’t.
 A paid theme is very different than a free theme.
 You have a tone more options
--I almost think it’s more worth it to start with a theme and then build our own theme down the road, because that keeps us focused on the content, pictures, and video, and the design/layout of the website doesn’t become crazy overwhelming.
+- I almost think it’s more worth it to start with a theme and then build our own theme down the road, because that keeps us focused on the content, pictures, and video, and the design/layout of the website doesn’t become crazy overwhelming.
 Not to mention, by using a baller theme, we maximize time and efforts for visual appeal.
 It would take me forever to do all the theme work myself to the same degree that these other themes have.

-	1. Research.
-I had to find a solution.
+1. *Research.* I had to find a solution.
 The site was built on Wordpress, which at the time I had no idea what it’s capabilities were or how to use it effectively.
 I called people I knew did websites, I chatted with the cool cats over at Digital Telepathy and did my best to find out what our options where.
 I quickly realized that for what the leadership wanted, we had a very tall order and no one was willing to blow a ton of money to fix a website they had just purchased.

-	2. Just Do it.
-I figured we could create the website internally in a multi-phase process, that would allow us to slowly move forward the crucial parts (Figuring out who we were as a company and decrypting that for the lay person.)
+2. *Just Do it.* I figured we could create the website internally in a multi-phase process, that would allow us to slowly move forward the crucial parts (Figuring out who we were as a company and decrypting that for the lay person.)
 There was a lot to do, but if we split up the work, we could do it.
 I threw together a proposal for the executive committee.
 What we wanted to stress was that we were going to remain content-focused before all else, that way if we needed to hand the web aspects of the project off to someone else, we could and it wouldn’t be wasted time.

-	3. More Research.
-I now had to find out what this company actually did, how they did it and why they did it.
+3. *More Research.* I now had to find out what this company actually did, how they did it and why they did it.
 I sat down with as many brokers as I could as well as the leadership to figure out what made this company great and why people should pick us over some other bigger firm.
 This was a really cool part of the project because I got to learn how commercial real estate works and why these people got in to the biz.
 I was able to get some questions together that worked pretty well, and they evolved as I went. on thing that was very interesting was how different people answered questions in completely different ways.
 That meant I had to do a lot of rephrasing on the fly and make sure I could help them get out what I was looking for.

 I made a list of competitor's websites and tried to really analyze what they were doing well and what they were lacking in.

 - bradleyco.com
 - CBRE.com
 - ksmcpa.com
 - colliers.com

 4. Emergency Phase 1.
 I realized we needed a rushed redesign of the home page that would help us retain some viewers.
 The current page had a block of text that got a whopping zero on the Fleshing Reading Score and a faded picture of what looked like some windows.
 That was it.
 The redesign would include more pictures, icons, explanations of our services, links to social media and a contact form that would lead directly into salesforce via integration.

 - We moved the site over to godaddy from being hosted by our IT company.
 Some users in the office were having trouble accesing the new site becuase they were ending up on cached versions of the site or some of them were on the old version of the site at the old location.

 - We moved our site over to SSL for google SEO purposes and that was pretty easy but we had to fix some links here and there.
 Godaddy makes it surprisingly easy to convert.
 I had to hop in and make sure any embennd links or linked script were being called over SSL as well.

 ## How We (Actually) Did it
 The process we followed to reach our goals